chisophugis/lbd/source/otherinst.rst

 %lnot to 32) into (and %lnot, 1).
 (zero_extern i1 %lnot to 32) just expand the %lnot to i32 32 bits result, so
 translate into (and %lnot, 1) is correct.
-Finally, translate (setcc %1, %2, seteq) into (xor (xor %1, %2), (ldi $0, 1) in
+It fails at (setcc %1, %2, seteq).

-“Instruction selection” stage by the rule defined in Cpu0InstrInfo.td as follows,
+Run it with 4/2/Cpu0 which added code as below, to get the following result.

 .. code-block:: c++